Private use of employer provided vehicles

 - vehicles not commonly used as a private vehicle and unsuitable for such use, for example, hearses and lorries.

 This section is only applicable where ownership of the car does not transfer to the employee.
-If you transfer the car to your employee, general benefit in kind (BIK) rules shall apply.
-For further information, please see valuation of benefits.
+If you transfer the car to your employee, general BIK rules will apply.
+For further information, please see Valuation of benefits.

-If you pay an allowance to an employee to allow them to purchase a car, this will be taxable salary.
-This section will not apply.
+If you pay an allowance to an employee to enable them to purchase a car, this will be taxable salary.
+Therefore, this section will not apply.
+For further details of allowances, please see Round sum allowances.

 Revenue introduced a concessionary measure regarding travel restrictions due to the COVID-19 pandemic.
-For further information, please see Employer provided vehicles in BIK changes during COVID-19 restriction.
+For further information, please see Employer provided vehicles in BIK changes during COVID-19 restrictions.

 Next: How to calculate the taxable benefit